hassansaei/ImageJ-macro-workbench/macros/README.md

-## ND2/TIFF Image Analyzer (4-Channel) — Version Comparison Report
+## ND2/CZI/TIFF Image Analyzer (4-Channel) — Version Comparison Report

-I developed the `0_NikonAx_ImageAnalyzer_4Channels` macro series to streamline fluorescent image exports from Nikon ND2/TIFF datasets with speciall focus on reproducibility of the exported results.
-Below, I describe each release and how the toolset evolved between v1 and v4.
+I developed the `0_NikonAx_ImageAnalyzer_4Channels` macro series to streamline fluorescent image exports from ND2, CZI, and TIFF datasets with speciall focus on reproducibility of the exported results.
+Below, I describe each release and how the toolset evolved between v1 and v5.

 ### v1 — Initial Batch Pipeline